Drink and Drive Challan India

 How to avoid drunk driving fines?

-• Make sure you avoid drinking if you plan on driving afterward.
+• Make sure you avoid drinking if you plan on driving afterwards.

 • Book a cab, taxi, or auto to take you home, if you are drunk.